foonerd/volumio-mpd-core/README.md

 # mpd

 Music Player Daemon (MPD) is a flexible, powerful, server-side application for playing music.
-Through plugins and libraries it can play a variety of sound files while being controlled by its network protocol.A minimalist command line interface to MPD.
+Through plugins and libraries it can play a variety of sound files while being controlled by its network protocol.

 This repo is intended for [Volumio music player](https://volumio.com/) MPD enhancements for armfh.